MiguelMedeiros/pkarr-vanity-keys/README.md

 ## 📚 To Dos

 - [x] Search for vanity string at the beginning of the public key
-- [ ] Search for vanity string at the end of the public key
+- [x] Search for vanity string at the end of the public key
-- [ ] Search for vanity string in the entire key, not just the beginning
+- [x] Search for vanity string in the entire key, not just the beginning
+- [x] Added tests suite with Jest
 - [ ] Add a CLI interface

 Remember, this project is all about learning and having fun with PKarr.
 So, don't hesitate to tinker around, break things, and make them even cooler.
 Happy coding! 🎩✨